aibit0111/Revisiting-Local-Descriptors-via-Frequent-Pattern-Mining-for-Fine-Grained-Image-Retrieval/README.md

 We evaluate the proposed method on five popular fine-grained datasets.
 Extensive experimental results demonstrate that the performance of fine-grained image retrieval is improved with the proposed global–local aware representation.

+To Do:
+1. Clear the bug
+2. Check the ANMRR plot
+3.